BIDS/repro-case-studies/case-studies/zzhang.md

 ##### Key tools [Optional]
-*If applicable, provide a detailed description of a particular specialized tool that plays a key role in making your workflow reproducible, if you think that the tool might be of broader interest or relevance to a general audience.*

 Github for code management, and Amazon S3 service for data hosting.
 We built Kira with Apache Spark which is a highly active open source project, so that we do not have the concern of the computing framework is out of maintenance if they run out of funding in academia.

+##### What does "reproducibility" mean to you in general and/or in the particular context of your case study?

+In the context of my case study, reproducibility has several levels of meanings.
+The very baseline is that users can compile the source code and pass the tests.
+Secondly, users should be able to configure the computer cluster so the can reproduce the performance in the documents.
+Since it is impossible to reproduce the exact performance measurement for every single run, a statistical repetition should be fine (average performance with bounded variation).
+Generally for computer system research that involves data, a public available data source is necessary for the performance to be reproducible.

 ##### General questions about reproducibility [Optional]

-*Please provide short answers (a few sentences each) to these general questions about reproducibility and scientific research.
-Rough ideas are appropriate here, as these will not be published with the case study.
-Please feel free to answer all or only some of these questions.*

 1) Why do you think that reproducibility in your domain is important?